TheAliceProject/alice3/README.md

     git submodule init
     git submodule update

 Compile and jar the Alice code.

+    mvn compile

-This will also build the NetBeans plugin:
+or, to also build the NetBeans plugin:

     mvn -Dinstall4j.skip install

+And, if you want to use Install4J to build the installers:

+        mvn install

 ## Executing, testing, and building

-Launch the Alice IDE
+After successfully compiling, you can launch the Alice IDE

     cd alice-ide
     mvn exec:java -Dentry-point